lkzeric/Embedded_System/Introduction/Architecture.md

     - Since RAM is a volatile memory that cannot permanently store data, the data must be transferred to NAND Flash for long-term storage.

 - Points of caution
-    - Be careful of the issue of data coherency (data on RAM is different from that in Nand Flash)
+    - Be careful of the issue of data coherency (data on RAM is different from that in NAND Flash)
     - Be careful to use the same RAM area by different IP (overwrite the data unexpectedly)

-# 3. Nand Flash
+# 3. NAND Flash
 - Role:
     - Store the data permenantly
-    - Load the data from Nand Flash to RAM after power cycle
+    - Load the data from NAND Flash to RAM after power cycle
     - Follow the ONFI specification
 - How to store data?
     - Injecting electrons into the cell puts it into a programmed state, which is defined as "0".